jack-r-warren/jackwarren-info/src/markdown/posts/projects/auto-csp/trials-and-tribulations.md

 For some reason I can't fathom, [report-uri](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/report-uri) is deprecated before [report-to](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/report-to) has been implemented in anything other than Chromium ([and Google's docs say you need a flag to enable it in Chrome](https://developers.google.com/web/updates/2018/09/reportingapi#header)).
 I have the luxury of being a college student with lots of time to kill during the COVID-19 pandemic, but if I had asked any of the folks I have built websites for if I could add some deprecated or unsupported features to their site, the answer would've been a firm no.

-I'm not at all saying that the existing API can't be improved upon--in fact, I had planned to make Auto CSP work with Feature Policy too until I realized it had no reporting mechanism at all--but deprecating the only working thing is hostile to developers and makes it harder for an honest business justification.
+I'm not at all saying that the existing API can't be improved upon--in fact, I had planned to make Auto CSP work with Feature Policy too until I realized that system had no reporting mechanism at all--but deprecating the only working thing is hostile to developers and makes it harder for an honest business justification.

 ### APIs that only get 90% of the way there